mpilar/resume/multipage/_sources/projects.txt

 gigya-server-lib
 ----------------

-I have only one public project, a port of `Gigya <http://www.gigya.com>`_'s SDK to python called
+I have only one public project, a port of `Gigya's <http://www.gigya.com>`_ PHP SDK to python called
 `gigya-server-lib <http://pypi.python.org/pypi/gigya-server-lib/0.1.3>`_.
 The library is not entirely pythonic to maintain it closer in usage to the original.
 It has been abandoned since Gigya developed their own.